da-luiz/odin-recipes/README.md

 # odin-recipes
-Hello...... in this phase i'll be practicing my html skills to create a simple and basic html page.
+Hello...... in this phase i'll be practicing my html skills to create a simple and basic html page!.